rantrave-git/dfwcbot/README.md

 Usage:
-`!vote start <round>` - to start voting for round (only priveleged) `!vote vq3 <player-nick>` or `!vote cpm <player-nick>` - to vote for player (everyone) `!vote stop` - to stop voting and download demos (only priveleged) `!vote stats vq3|cpm` - to list votes (only priveleged)
+`!vote start <round>` - to start voting for round (only priveleged) `!vote restart <round>` - to start voting for round and erase any existing voting results (only priveleged) `!vote vq3 <player-nick>` or `!vote cpm <player-nick>` - to vote for player (everyone) `!vote stop` - to stop voting and download demos (only priveleged) `!vote stats vq3|cpm` - to list votes (only priveleged)